What Is a Neurosurgeon?

 The National Board of Medical Examiners and the Federation of State Medical Boards administer the United States Medical Licensing Examination (USMLE).
 The test can be taken right after medical school or within the first part of a residency program.
 Residency programs often rely on the scores from this test to choose qualifying residents.
 It is a legal requirement for aspiring physicians to pass the exam prior to practicing medicine in the United States.

-Step 4: Complete an Internship and Neurosurgical Residency Program
+Step 4: Complete Your Internship and Neurosurgical Residency Program

-Upon earning an MD, aspiring neurosurgeons must complete a 1-year hospital internship followed by a 6 - to 8-year neurosurgical residency.
-During the internship, aspiring surgeons learn to manage patients and develop other skills that will assist them later in their careers.
-During a neurosurgery residency, an aspiring surgeon will work alongside licensed surgeons learning skills and techniques essential to the field.
+Upon earning an MD, neurosurgery requirements include completing a one-year hospital internship followed by a six to eight year neurosurgical residency.
+During the internship, aspiring surgeons learn to manage patients and develop other skills that will assist them later in their neurosurgery careers.
+During their residency, an aspiring surgeon will work alongside licensed surgeons learning skills and techniques essential to the field.
 Eventually, aspiring neurosurgeons will scrub in and assist with surgical procedures.

 Step 5: Become State Licensed and Board Certified

-Continuing education is required for neurosurgeons to renew licensing and board certification.
-Continuing education can be done in a number of ways within this field.
-Neurosurgeons may choose to subspecialize within neurosurgery in a field such as oncology or pediatric neurosurgery and can complete a fellowship to learn more about these subspecializations.
+Continuing neurosurgeon education is required for neurosurgeons to renew licensing and board certification and can be done in a number of ways within this field.
+Neurosurgeons may choose to subspecialize within neurosurgery in a field such as oncology or pediatric neurosurgery and can complete a fellowship to learn more about these specializations.
 A fellowship generally entails several more years of education.

 Alternatively, neurosurgeons can complete continuing education requirements by attending classes and seminars held by medical schools and professional organizations.
 Continuing education enables a neurosurgeon to stay current on technologies and medical breakthroughs in the field of neurosurgery.